Awards

 • External letters of support from outside the nominee’s appointment unit (Required).
 NOTE: No fewer than 3 letters of support should be from external sources.
 The external letters of support may be from within or from outside the University.

-Note: Nominations that are not selected will be eligible for three years and automatically included in the pool of candidates for the next two award cycles.
+Note: Nominees are eligible for three years: the current year and, if not selected, they will also be automatically included in the pool of candidates for the next two award cycles.

-Callum Carr - 2022 Award Recipient
+Denise Leyton - 2023 Award Recipient

-The 2022 awardee information (above) was provided by the Office of University Development, as published in a University Record article.
+The 2023 awardee information (above) was written and provided by the Office of University Development, as published in a University Record article.

 Previous University Librarian Recognition Award Recipients